6–8 October 2020

 ‘The greatest Cézanne watercolour to be offered in decades’ — from the collection of Edsel & Eleanor Ford House

-From graffiti renegade to Warhol protégé and New York Times cover star, the story of a 20th-century icon
+From graffiti renegade to New York Times cover star, the life and career of a 20th-century icon.
+Illustrated with works coming to Christie’s

 A powerful work from de Kooning’s controversial ‘Woman’ series is offered in the 20th Century Evening Sale on 6 October in New York